Mason West

-Mason West (born August 3, 2007) is an American ice hockey player for the Fargo Force of the United States Hockey League (USHL).
+Mason West (born August 3, 2007) is an American college ice hockey player who is a center for the Michigan State Spartans of the National Collegiate Athletic Association (NCAA).
 He was drafted 29th overall by the Chicago Blackhawks in the 2025 NHL entry draft.

 Playing career

-West is a two-sport athlete, playing both football and ice hockey at Edina High School in Minnesota.
+West was a two-sport athlete, playing both football and ice hockey at Edina High School in Minnesota.
 During his junior year in 2024, he completed 178 of 244 passes for 2,592 yards, with 37 touchdowns and four interceptions.
-In three seasons of hockey, he recorded 51 goals and 63 assists in 91 games.
-He will return to high school and play football his senior year, before focusing on his ice hockey career.
+In his senior year, He led the Edina High School Football Team, the Hornets, to a 42–35 win over Moorhead in the Minnesota 6A state championship game in 2025.
+In three seasons of ice hockey, he recorded 51 goals and 63 assists in 91 games.
+He returned to high school and played football his senior year, leading the Hornets to their first state championship in over 50 years, but chose to forgo playing ice hockey for Edina.

-During the 2024–25 season, in his draft eligible year, he recorded one goal and eight assists in ten games for the Fargo Force.
-On June 27, 2025, he was drafted 29th overall by the Chicago Blackhawks in the 2025 NHL entry draft.
+During the 2024–25 season, in his draft-eligible year, West recorded one goal and eight assists in 10 games for the Fargo Force.
 On June 23, 2025, he committed to play college ice hockey at Michigan State.
+On June 27, he was drafted 29th overall by the Chicago Blackhawks in the 2025 NHL entry draft.

+Personal life

+West was born on August 3, 2007, in Edina, Minnesota, to Mike and Julie West.
+He grew up in a supportive family environment alongside two older siblings, Mitchell and Maddie.
+His father, Mike, originally from Illinois, raised West as a fan of Chicago sports teams, including the Chicago Blackhawks and the Chicago Bears of the National Football League (NFL).
+During his youth, West was a multi-sport athlete, excelling in both ice hockey and football at Edina High School.
+Throughout his high school athletic career and decision to commit to ice hockey, West received mentorship from fellow Edina alumnus and NHL veteran Anders Lee.